hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > You'll soon the merits of their candour feel.
 >
 > Bel.
-That's very true — 'tis what they call a lay:
+That's very true — it is what they call a lay:
 >
 > For those who taste, are always made to pay.
 >